Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 That's the problem.

-Maybe you leave it to the last second and then it fails.
+If you leave it to the last second and then it fails,

-You've lost a couple of seconds before you get the eventually one and then it's too low.
+you've lost a couple of seconds before you get the emergency one and then it's too late.

 So that's a possibility.

-I'd be famous in skydiving circles for pulling it at the first possible moment.
+I'd be famous in skydiving circles for pulling it at the first possible moment I could.

 You're flinging around.